-Annemarie van de Vijsel works at The Broker as a research editor on Inclusive Economy and on Power Dynamics and Natural Resources.
+Annemarie van de Vijsel works at The Broker as a research editor on Employment and Social Entrepreneurship.
 She also works as a freelance journalist and photographer.

 Annemarie did a Research Master’s in International Development Studies and a Master’s in Journalism and Media at the University of Amsterdam and holds a Bachelor’s degree in Human Geography from Utrecht University.
 In 2010, she worked at The Broker as a junior research editor.

 Annemarie’s specialty areas are research and journalism (and especially the nexus between the two), development studies, conflict studies and Latin America.

 While establishing partnerships to have a greater social impact, social enterprises also face challenges.read more